ipacbalaj/contronics/Contronics/readme.md

 ### branchname: poc/2_no_tracing
 1. How can you monitor a request ?

-### branchname: poc_3_distributed_tracing
+### branchname: poc/3_distributed_tracing
-1. Are you using any tooling for monitoring the app
+1. Are you using any tooling for monitoring the app?

+### branchname: poc_4_message_broker
 2. How do you handle failures?
 Example of docker setup

-### branchname: poc_4_message_broker

 ### outbox pattern